kelli-gallacher/population-doubling/README.md

 **A graph with both conditions and a fitted linear regression line**
 ![An x y plot of passage number against cumulative PDL for control and ROCKi treated cells, with a dotted line showing the linear regression for each condition](https://i.ibb.co/rMSYxmf/regression-cumulative-pdl-both-conditions.png)

+## &#129309;&#127995;Acknowledgements

+ - The PDL calculation used in this script is from [RoosterBio](https://www.roosterbio.com/blog/what-is-population-doubling-level-pdl-why-is-it-important-for-cell-age/).
+ - The sample data was produced by the author (Kelli Gallacher) and she has given permission for its use.